gracefulife/clova-developer-guide/en/CIC/References/ContextObjects/DeviceState.md

 ## Device.DeviceState {#DeviceState}
-DeviceState is a message format used to send state information of a client device such as the current local time of a device.
+DeviceState is a message format that sends device state information, such as a current local time in a user's device.

 ### Message format
 {% raw %}